 - Failure to gain weight, a concern for your growing infant or child

-- Side effects from any drugs prescribed for your child's condition
+- Side effects from any medicines prescribed for your child's condition

 Bitton S, Markowitz JF.
 Ulcerative colitis in children and adolescents.
 In: Wyllie R, Hyams JS, Kay M, eds.
 Pediatric Gastrointestinal and Liver Disease.
 6th ed.
 Philadelphia, PA: Elsevier; 2021:chap 43.